ChinatuL/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-A simple Rock-Paper-Scissors game created using a local python package
+A simple Rock-Paper-Scissors game created using the python random module